Professor i biokemi vid Institutionen för kemi - BMC, Biokemi; Ivarsson grupp

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

 Ylva Ivarsson obtained her PhD in Biochemistry from Uppsala University in 2006.
 She moved to the University of Rome “La Sapienza” to study protein folding and misfolding in the group of Maurizio Brunori.
 After 2 ½ years in Italy she moved to the group of Pascale Zimmermann at the Catholic University of Leuven, Belgium, to study protein-phospholipid interactions.
 In February 2012 she transferred to the Donnelly Centre at the University of Toronto for a shared appointment between the groups of Sachdev Sidhu and Philip M Kim.
 During this stay, she developed a method called proteomic peptide phage display.
-Ylva was then awarded a Young Investigator grant from the Swedish Research Council and started her independent lab in the Department of Chemistry, Uppsala University in July 2013.
+Ylva was awarded a Young Investigator grant from the Swedish Research Council and started her independent lab in the Department of Chemistry, Uppsala University in July 2013.
+Since the start of the group she has recieved several prestigeous grants and was tenured in 2017.
 Her research interest is on the molecular interactions that underlie cellular signal transduction.
-In particular her group focus on mapping out interactions between modular domains and motifs found in the intrinsically disordered regions of the human proteome.
-The group has also an interest in identifying and characterizing novel interactions between modular domains and other signaling molecules such as phosphoinositides.
+In particular her group focus on mapping out interactions between modular domains and motifs found in the intrinsically disordered regions of the proteome.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.